dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match Numbers and Letters of the Alphabet

-Using the hyphen (-) to match a range of characters is not limited to letters.
-It also works to match a range of numbers.

-For example, /[0-5]/ matches any number between 0 and 5, including the 0 and 5.

-Also, it is possible to combine a range of letters and numbers in a single character set.

-let jennyStr = "Jenny8675309";
-let myRegex = /[a-z0-9]/ig;
-jennyStr.match(myRegex);
+# Match Single Characters Not Specified

+So far, you have created a set of characters that you want to match, but you could also create a set of characters that you do not want to match.
+These types of character sets are called negated character sets.

+To create a negated character set, you place a caret character (^) after the opening bracket and before the characters you do not want to match.

+For example, /[^aeiou]/gi matches all characters that are not a vowel.
+Note that characters like ., !, [, @, / and white space are matched - the negated vowel character set only excludes the vowel characters.

-Create a single regex that matches a range of letters between h and s, and a range of numbers between 2 and 6.
+Create a single regex that matches all characters that are not a number or a vowel.
 Remember to include the appropriate flags in the regex.

 ## Tests

-Waiting: Your regex myRegex should match 17 items.
+Waiting: Your regex myRegex should match 9 items.
 Waiting: Your regex myRegex should use the global flag.
 Waiting: Your regex myRegex should use the case insensitive flag.